eLvErDe/exchange-active-directory-to-postfix-map/README.md

 <h2>Fighting backscatter</h2>

-Why did I wrote this script ?
-Simple answer: most of Postfix frontends protecting email servers are badly configured.
+Why did I write this script ?
+Simple answer: most of Postfix frontends protecting email servers (Exchange :D) are badly configured.
 There're exposed to backscattering (http://www.postfix.org/BACKSCATTER_README.html) because of their domain-based configuration instead of recipient adresses.

 In a few lines, what is backscattering: